vcastro/CommonDataModel/ParallelDataWarehouse/README.md

 1. Create an empty schema.

-2. Execute the script `OMOP CDM pdw ddl.txt` to create the tables and fields.
+2. Execute the script `OMOP CDM pdw v5_3_1 ddl.sql` to create the tables and fields.

 3. Load your data into the schema.

-4. Execute the script `OMOP CDM pdw indexes.txt` to add the minimum set of indices and primary keys we recommend.
+4. Execute the script `OMOP CDM pdw v5_3_1 indices.sql` to add the minimum set of indices we recommend.

-5. Execute the script `OMOP CDM pdw constraints.txt` to add the foreign key constraints.
+5. Execute the script `OMOP CDM pdw v5_3_1 constraints.sql` to add the foreign key constraints.